-(Mother; the Black Fish of the Woods with Nine Billion Young)
+(Mother; the Black Fish of the Woods with Eight Billion Young)

 Description: The Progenitor is a mottled, sticky mass of dark colors shot through with streaks of red and pale yellow.
 It rolls through the woods at a glacial pace without any apparent aim, although it does seem to show some preference for visiting nearby lakes and streams.
 It consumes everything organic that it touches.
 At irregular intervals – perhaps when it has consumed sufficient mass – it “births” a living form – ranging from simple, natural animals to nightmarish monsters or bizarre, hostile plants.
 If the Progenitor is sentient, neither its mind nor its means of communication are comprehensible to humans.

 Worshipers: Yes, but not many.
 The area of woods where Mother wanders is protected against incursion by strong taboos and only a few people know why.
 Some members of some communities preserve “the old ways,” knowledge of how to venture into Mother’s territory while avoiding the god itself, but religious practices end with these traditions and bans and do not extend to any direct acts of worship.
 Careful cartography may reveal a large, ancient engineering project: someone seems to have built a ring of berms surrounding an area of canals and artificial lakes in a successful attempt to contain the threat.